An adaptive ANOVA stochastic Galerkin method for partial differential equations with high-dimensional random inputs: Numerical results

 \subsubsection{Case I: a $10$ dimensional diffusion problem}

 We consider the AASG method with decreasing tolerances $\tol = \{10^{-1},10^{-3},10^{-5},10^{-7},10^{-9}\}$ to demonstrate its effectiveness and efficiency.
-To access the accuracy of the AASG method and MCM, we obtain the reference solution $u_{\refs}(\pv,\sv)$ using the standard stochastic Galerkin method with the total degree of up to $p=7$.
+To access the accuracy, we obtain the reference solution $u_{\refs}(\pv,\sv)$ using the standard stochastic Galerkin method with the total degree of up to $p=7$.

 Table \ref{tab:diff1a} presents the number of active indices for each order of the ANOVA decomposition and the total number of selected gPC basis functions in the stochastic space.
-We also report the computational time required for solving the resulting linear systems using the preconditioned CG method with a tolerance of $10^{-8}$ and the mean based preconditioner.
+Furthermore, we report the computational time required for solving all linear systems that arise during the execution of the while loop in Algorithm~\ref{alg:adaptivestoch}.
 It can be observed that the number of selected gPC basis functions increases as the tolerance $\tol$ decreases, and therefore, the accuracy can be improved by reducing $\tol$.
 For a $10$ dimensional problem, the number of gPC basis functions with the total degree up to $5$ is $C_{15}^5=3003$.
 From the table, it can be seen that when $\tol=10^{-9}$, almost all the gPC basis functions are selected in the AASG method.
 Further decreasing the tolerance in the AASG method results in the selection of all gPC basis functions with the total degree up to $5$, making the AASG method equivalent to the standard stochastic Galerkin method.

-Figure \ref{fig:diff1a} displays the block structure of the coefficient matrix of the resulting linear system.
+Fig. \ref{fig:diff1a} displays the block structure of the coefficient matrix of the resulting linear system.
 Each point in the figure represents a block of dimension $\nphy\times\nphy$.
 Furthermore, each nonzero block of the coefficient matrix has the same sparsity pattern as the corresponding deterministic problem.
 Therefore, the coefficient matrix is extremely large and sparse, and the resulting linear system should be solved using iterative methods.

-Figure \ref{fig:diff1b} displays the CPU time of the MCM and the AASG method as a function of the mean and the variance errors.
-The CPU time considered in this problem correspond to the total time of solving the linear systems in the respective procedures.
-The results indicate that the AASG method is more efficient than MCM.
-It can be seen that the AASG method with a tolerance of $\tol=10^{-3}$ is more accurate than MCM with $10^5$ samples.